 A scanning tunneling microscope (STM) is a non-optical microscope that works by scanning an electrical probe tip over the surface of a sample at a constant spacing.
-This allows for a 3D picture of the surface to be created.
+This allows a 3D picture of the surface to be created.

-How STM Works
+How a STM Works

-Electrons use a quantum mechanical effect to ‘tunnel’ from the tip to the sample or vice versa.
-The current that results depends upon the distance between probe tip and sample surface.
-The tip is attached to a piezoelectric tube and voltage applied to the piezo rod is altered to maintain a constant distance for the tip from the surface.
-Changes in this voltage allows a three dimensional picture of the material surface to be built up as the tip is scanned back and forth across the sample.
+Electrons use a quantum mechanical effect to ‘tunnel’ from the tip to the sample and vice versa.
+The current that results depends upon the distance between the probe tip and the sample surface.
+The tip is attached to a piezoelectric tube, and the voltage applied to the piezo rod is altered to maintain a constant distance of the tip from the surface.
+Changes in this voltage allow a three-dimensional picture of the material surface to be built up as the tip is scanned back and forth across the sample.

 Figure 1.
 STM tip